 Significant components of total selling, general, and administrative expenses ("SG&A") are compensation and benefit costs, fees for professional services, travel and entertainment, facilities costs, and other general and administrative expenses.
 SG&A increased 29.5% during fiscal 2015 over fiscal 2014.
 This increase is primarily attributable to the addition of operating expenses incurred within our recently acquired businesses and costs of approximately \$22.2 million incurred in connection with the proposed Combination of Synergy.
 For additional information regarding this proposed transaction see note 3 of our consolidated financial statements titled, "Business Acquisitions".
-Also, during the second quarter of fiscal 2015, SG&A was impacted by the adoption of a new branding strategy as part of the integration of IMS into the Specialty Services reporting unit for surgical instrument and endoscope repair services.
-This strategy resulted in the reduction in the carrying value of the Spectrum Surgical Instruments Corp. ("Spectrum") trade-name which will be used solely for Specialty Services product revenues going forward.
+Also, during the second quarter of fiscal 2015, SG&A was impacted by the adoption of a new branding strategy as part of the integration of IMS into the Specialty Services reporting unit for surgical Instruments Corp. ("Spectrum") trade-name which will be used solely for Specialty Services product revenues going forward.
 We have estimated the fair value of the Spectrum trade-name using the relief from royalty method and concluded that the carrying value of the trade-name exceeded its fair value.
 As a result, an impairment charge of approximately \$5.6 million was recorded to reduce the carrying value of the intangible asset.